Ramona's Cuisine

 Instructions

-• Start by preparing the vegetables first so they are all prepared and ready to cook when needed.
-Peel, wash, and cut onions julienne or however you fancy but not finely chopped but rather chunkier.
+• Start by preparing the vegetables first, so they are all prepared and ready to cook when needed.
+Peel, wash, and cut onions julienne or however you fancy, not too fine but rather chunkier.

 • Peel, wash, and shave the carrot.
 Put the shavings aside.